Ashokpalla/github-slideshow/_posts/0000-01-02-Ashokpalla.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text is shon below
+Your text is shown below
 Use the left arrow to go back!